EOxServer/eoxserver/docs/sphinx/en/rfc/rfc2.rst

 As you'd expect, the Registry data model relies on interfaces and implementations.
-However, not all of them are registered, but only descendants of :class:`RegisteredInterface` and their respective implementations. :class:`RegisteredInterface` extends the configuration model for interfaces with information relevant to the registration and dynamic binding processes.
+However, not all of them are registered, but only descendants of :class:`~.RegisteredInterface` and their respective implementations. :class:`~.RegisteredInterface` extends the configuration model for interfaces with information relevant to the registration and dynamic binding processes.
 This is an example for a valid configuration::